extrasaucestudio/twilioquest-extension-template-sample/README.md

 ## Reference Video

-For understanding the concept in a better way, one can watch this video : [Make your own TwilioQuest Extension](#https://youtu.be/O-CQURZWHSc)
+For understanding the concept in a better way, one can watch this video : https://youtu.be/O-CQURZWHSc